BU-CLOUD-S20/MOC-Research-Computing/README.md

 ## 5. Acceptance criteria

-This section discusses the minimum acceptance criteria at the end of the project and stretch goals.
+minimum acceptance criteria:successfully replicate the Sid Project in the MOC environment. stretch goals:deal with the security aspects of Sid.
 ## 6. Release Planning:

 Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
 Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
 Higher level details for the first iteration is expected.